 What would be missed however, is that HIPAA regulations entangle more than just the healthcare sector.

-For example, the Bureau of Labor Statistics (BLS) groups Health Insurance and Pharmaceutical as distinct categories, apart from Healthcare.
-We know however, all three categories fall under HIPAA compliance regulations.
+For example, the Bureau of Labor Statistics (BLS) considers health insurance and pharmaceuticals as distinct categories, apart from healthcare.
+However, all three categories fall under HIPAA compliance regulations.

 HIPAA momentum: macro trends at work